Thank you for your interest in the Otolaryngology – Head and Neck Surgery residency

 Again, we are pleased that you are interested in our program and encourage you to apply through the ERAS system early once applications open.
 Also, Prospective candidates must be eligible for J-1 Sponsorship by the Educational Commission for Foreign Medical Graduates, or possess a valid U.S. Permanent Resident Card, or valid Employment Authorization Document (EAD).
 All international medical graduates must also hold a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG).

-If we can be of any help or answer any specific questions, please contact our residency program coordinator, Jessica Wells at email@example.com or 706-721-4307.
+If we can be of any help or answer any specific questions, please contact our residency program coordinator, Caroline Wilder at email@example.com or 706-721-4307.

 Michael Groves, M.D.